 DART 905-America's most popular and fastest selling reel with exclusive factory pre-set drag . . . yet it's adjustable.
 It will not twist your line.
 This is the reel everyone in the family can afford, and so designed to make everyone an expert . . . in minutes!
-Has all metal gears, anti-reverse crank.
+Has all metal gears, antireverse crank.
 Rich black and gold aluminum anodized frame and cover.
 Complete with 10 lb. test monofilament line.
-Weighs 7 oz. \$5.95

-Only one of 25 top quality Bronson reels.
+Weighs 7 oz. \$5.95 Only one of 25 top quality Bronson reels.
 Sold everywhere.

-"FISHING HANDBOOK"

-BRONSON REEL CO., BRONSON, MICHIGAN Division of Higbie Manufacturing Co.
+Write for FREE Full Color "FISHING HANDBOOK" BRONSON REEL CO., BRONSON, MICHIGAN

+Division of Higbie Manufacturing Co.

-in fishing reels
+The BIG name in fishing reels

-DOES YOUR STATE REQUIRE YOU TO YOUR
+YOU TO DOES YOUR STATE REQUIRE UMBER

-DYER E-Z-PLY waterproof reflective numbers & letters are self-adhesive . . just peel off back & press in place!
+DYER E-Z-PLY waterproof reflective numbers & letters are self-adhesive . . . just peel off back & press in place!
 155 times brighter than paint!
 Reflect at night, last for years.
 Pliable . . . easily applied to curved surface!
 3" size meets every requirement of Bonner Boating Bill & USCG regulations.
-Ideal for boats, mail boxes, signs, trailers, etc. Letters A-Z, numbers 1-0. • SEE YOUR LOCAL DEALER NOW • Or we will send you a complete set of (16) boat nos. for \$3.20 POSTPAID. (specify numbers wanted) Single 3" letters or numerals 20c ea.
+Ideal for boats, mail boxes signs, trailers, etc. Letters A-Z, numbers 1-0. • SEE YOUR LOCAL DEALER NOW • Or we will send you a complete set of (16) boat nos. for \$3.20 POSTPAID. (specify numbers wanted) Single 3" letters or numerals 20c ea.
 POSTPAID.
 Do it now before you forget!
 Send check, cash or M.O. (no COD) to: